FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 However, do not flash the script onto the NodeMCU just yet, because we still need to add our webinterface to the `handleRoot()`function!

 # The Web Interface
 The basic web interface is pretty straightforward, just create a simple html file with some markup that resembles some sort of a switch.
-You can look at my html for inspiration if you want to, or just go completely crazy.
+You can look at [my html](/code/wifiRelay.html) for inspiration if you want to, or just go completely crazy ;)

 The interesting stuff happens in the javascript.
-Let's first setup a couple of global variables that hold the status of the relay and the status of our widget on the web interface as well as a variable for the widget itself so we can access it from all functions later on:
+Let's first set up a couple of global variables that hold the status of the relay and the status of our widget on the web interface as well as a variable for the widget itself so we can access it from all functions later on:
 ```Javascript
 var switchState = false;
 var switchWidgetState = false;